-The industries are experiencing a new wave of technologies, from IoT, to artificial intelligence, which may greatly impact us and our surrounding world.
-This article concludes the main ideas from a white book named “8 in 2018: the top transformative technologies to watch this year” released by IHS Markit, a leading global information service company.
+Industries are experiencing a new wave of technologies, from IoT to artificial intelligence, which may greatly impact us and our surrounding world.
+This article concludes the main ideas from a white book named “the top transformative technologies to watch this year” released by IHS Markit, a leading global information service company.

 1. Artificial Intelligence(AI)

 AI has already grown to a certain degree.
-Trend shows that several industries, including smartphones, healthcare, and automotive, tend to put more efforts on AI research and development.
-At present, AI has been focused on two practices: device and cloud based.
+The trend shows that several industries, including smartphones, healthcare, and automotive, tend to put more effort into AI research and development.
+At present, AI has been focused on two practices: device and cloud-based.
 Both approaches have pros and cons.
-Cloud AI is more competent to analyze data since it utilizes deep learning algorithms, but there are potential threads around privacy, latency, and stability.
+Cloud AI is more competent to analyze data since it utilizes deep learning algorithms, but there are potential threats around privacy, latency, and stability.
 A stronger on-device AI can help offset those dangers to some degree; for instance, smartphone users who deploy the built-in AI of their phones are able to store data locally and thus safeguard their privacy.

 2. Internet of Things(IoT)

-IHS Markit predicts, the global installed base of IoT devices will rise from 27 billion in 2017 to 73 billion in 2025.
-The enhanced connectivity options with edge computing and cloud analytics will lead to the acceleration of IoT growth in 2018 and IoT evolution of the four-stage, connecting, collecting, computing, and creating.
+IHS Markit predicts the global installed base of IoT devices will rise from 27 billion in 2017 to 73 billion in 2025.
+The enhanced connectivity options with edge computing and cloud analytics will lead to the acceleration of IoT growth in 2020 and IoT evolution of the four-stage, connecting, collecting, computing, and creating.